Skip to main content

 The classification of a wellness program is the first determinant of how it can affect your premiums.
 The regulations establish two primary categories, each with different implications for financial incentives.

-Participatory Wellness Programs are those that do not require an individual to meet a standard related to a to obtain a reward.
+Participatory Wellness Programs are those that do not require an individual to meet a standard related to a health factor to obtain a reward.
 An employee earns the reward simply for participating, without regard to any health outcome.
 Examples include completing a health risk assessment, attending a series of health education seminars, or joining a gym.

 Because these programs do not require you to achieve a specific health target, the regulations are more lenient.
-There is no federally mandated limit on the that can be offered for participatory programs.
+There is no federally mandated limit on the financial incentive that can be offered for participatory programs.
 The logic is that these programs are inherently less likely to be discriminatory, as the reward is tied to participation alone.

 Health-Contingent Wellness Programs, conversely, require individuals to satisfy a standard related to a health factor to earn an incentive.
 These programs are further divided into two subcategories: